FIT Student Health Insurance

 Usually, the therapist or the counseling center will share with you the exact costs before you start.
 If you aren’t sure how much you owe per session, ask for help figuring it out!
 Therapists and counseling centers are often very well-versed in insurance coverage and will be able to help you.
 See full benefits here.

-What mental health conditions does NYU-sponsored student insurance cover?
+What mental health conditions does FIT-sponsored student insurance cover?

 The FIT-sponsored student health insurance covers the following mental health conditions: